-John Pilger Biography
+About John Pilger

 John Pilger was born and grew up in Bondi, Sydney, Australia.
 He launched his first newspaper at Sydney High School and later completed a four year cadetship with Australian Consolidated Press.
-"It was one of the strictest language courses I know," he says.
-"Devised by a celebrated, literate editor, Brian Penton, the aim was economy of language and accuracy.
-It certainly taught me to admire writing that was spare, precise and free of cliches, that didn't retreat into the passive voice and used adjectives only when absolutely necessary.
-I have long since slipped that leash, but those early disciplines helped shape my journalism and writing and my understanding of moving and still pictures".
+“It was one of the strictest language courses I know,” he said.
+“Devised by a celebrated, literate editor, Brian Penton, the aim was economy of language and accuracy.
+It certainly taught me to admire writing that was spare, precise and free of cliches, that didn’t retreat into the passive voice and used adjectives only when absolutely necessary.
+I have long since slipped that leash, but those early disciplines helped shape my journalism and writing and my understanding of moving and still pictures”.

 Like many of his Australian generation, Pilger and two colleagues left for Europe in the early 1960s.
 They set up an ill-fated freelance ‘agency’ in Italy (with the grand title of ‘Interep’) and quickly went broke.
 Arriving in London, Pilger freelanced, then joined Reuters, moving to the London Daily Mirror, Britain’s biggest selling newspaper, which was then changing to a serious tabloid.